 If followed correctly the Webpack bundle analyzer will open a report in your browser window that will look something like this:

 What does this chart tell us?
-Each color represents a individual bundle.
-In our application we have three bundles.
-The vendor that containing all the library code, the polyfill bundle and the main application code bundle.
+Each color represents an individual bundle.
+In our application, we have three bundles, the vendor that contains all the library code, the polyfill bundle, and the main application code bundle.
 We can further inspect each bundle and see the uncompressed and compressed sizes.
-This allows us to easily determine what parts of our code are the largest and we can further determine if we need to break our app up further using Lazy Loading.
+This allows us to quickly determine what parts of our code are the largest and we can also decide whether we need to break our app up further using Lazy Loading.

 For the NG-Pokédex we can see the majority of the application is framework code.
-Since the app is small it has only a few components bundled in the main code bundle.
-Using this tool I was able identify that the Http Module from Angular was being bundled into the NG-Pokédex app even though it wasn’t being used.
-I removed the unused imports and now the app is smaller and faster than before.
+Since the app is small, it has only a few components bundled in the main code bundle.
+Using this tool I was able to identify that the Http Module from Angular was being bundled into the The ng-pokédex app even though it wasn’t being used.
+I removed the unused imports, and now the app is smaller and faster than before.

-As our apps grow we can simply run
+As our apps grow, we can just run

 npm run bundle-report to closely monitor our dependencies and how they affect the bundle sizes keeping our apps lightweight and fast!